snowflake-language/ancient/readme.md

 # snowflake

-a fast, minimal and strongly-typed programming language. does not exist yet, only a concept for now
+a fast, minimal and strongly-typed lisp dialect where the core library is a general purpose "dsl" that looks like an ml descendant

 ## experimental notice